Cat5TV/pinecraft/README.md

 Usage
 =====

+Run the installer immediately following a fresh reboot (to avoid having residual apps taking up RAM thereby resulting in less RAM allocated to your game server).

+The command is simple:

 `sudo ./install username`

-Where username is the Linux user you'd like to run the Minecraft server.
+`username` is the Linux user you'd like to run the Minecraft server.

 Example: